 As one example of the impacts of these changes in operation, many retrofit units are not able to operate SCRs at minimum load conditions because the flue gas temperature falls below the minimum temperature specified by the vendor.
 Operating below those temperatures can result in severe fouling of the SCR catalyst and downstream components due to formation of ammonium bisulfate.
 However, when the units are operating at higher loads that occur during the high electric demand days, ammonia is injected to control NOx emissions.
 As a consequence, even using an ozone season limit, NOx is most controlled at the times when the control of NOx is most important.
-EPA appropriately assessed the capabilities of NOx controls in the development of the final version of the CSAPR Update Rule.
-Maryland has not assessed the feasibility and cost impact of the significant upgrades that would be required for EGUs to demonstrate compliance with a short-term limit, nor has it demonstrated that this increased stringency is necessary.
+The OTC has not assessed the feasibility and cost impact of the significant upgrades that would be required for EGUs to demonstrate compliance with a short-term limit, nor has it demonstrated that this increased stringency is necessary.